bcmpinc/looptunes/README.md

 - Keep the mouse above it.
 - Press *shift + space* to start playing.
 - Press that again to make it stop.
+- Press *shift + delete* to remove it all.
 - Check the controls below on how to draw your own music.

 ### How to share
 - Hover above your song's root node and press *ctrl + C* to copy your creation.
 - Share it in the comments below.
-- Other people can copy it and paste it with *ctrl + V* into the game.
+- Other people can copy that and paste it into the game with *ctrl + V*.

 ### Available on: